melowntech/vts-browser-cpp/README.md

   See [vts-browser-minimal](https://github.com/Melown/vts-browser-cpp/wiki/examples-minimal).
 - Clean C++11 class-full API.
 - Highly flexible -> almost all aspects can be changed through configuration or callbacks.
-- Rendering API independent -> The library, on its own, does not render anything.
+- Rendering API independent -> the library, on its own, does not render anything.
   Instead, it just tells the application what to render.
   However, a convenient OpenGL-based rendering library is also provided.
+- Currently works on Linux, Mac OS and iOS.

 ### WIP